 2. Alphanumeric Sender ID

-These IDs are used in one-way messages where a mix of numbers from 0 to 9, both upper and lower case letters, and space characters are used.
+These IDs are used in one-way messages wherein a mix of numbers from 0 to 9, both upper and lower case letters, and space characters are used.
 An alphanumeric sender ID can be as long as 11 characters and generally represent the business or brand name.

 3. Binary Messages